Free Finns

 Be the voice of the fish

-Aquaculture can be described as the ocean's version of farming, where fish are raised in large cages of nets placed in the sea.
-Here, masses of individuals are mistreated and deprived of their basic rights.
-In Danish aquaculture, fish are squashed together, plagued by stress and disease, without ever being able to swim freely.
-In Denmark, we have 19 aquaculture facilities that breed around 3 million fish annually.
+Marine aquaculture can be described as the ocean's version of agriculture, where fish are raised in large net cages placed in the sea.
+Here, large numbers of individuals are mistreated and deprived of their basic rights.
+In Danish marine aquaculture facilities, fish are crammed together, plagued by stress and disease, without ever being able to swim freely.
+In Denmark, we have 19 marine aquaculture facilities that breed around 3 million fish annually.

-At Dyrenes Alliance we say no to animal cruelty in Danish waters!
+At Dyrenes Alliance , we Dyrenes Alliance no to animal cruelty in Danish waters!

-Aquaculture has tragic consequences for the environment.
-The 19 Danish fish farms expose our oceans to a toxic cocktail of chemicals.
-Tons of copper sulphate, antibiotics and formalin are dumped directly into our oceans with no way to clean the water.
+Marine aquaculture has tragic consequences for the environment.
+The 19 Danish marine aquaculture farms expose our seas to a toxic cocktail of chemicals.
+Tons of copper sulfate, antibiotics, and formalin are discharged directly into our seas without any possibility of purifying the water.

-The ocean is the lungs of the Earth and absorbs around 30 per cent of the CO2 produced by humans.
-When aquaculture disturbs marine ecosystems, it can disrupt these processes.
-Protecting the ocean is necessary to mitigate the effects of climate change.
-Closing down aquaculture would be in line with the UN's Sustainable Development Goals, the 14th of which is to conserve and sustainably use the world's oceans, seas and marine resources.
+The ocean is the Earth's lungs and absorbs around 30 percent of the CO2 produced by humans.
+When aquaculture disrupts marine ecosystems, it can cause chaos in these processes.
+Protecting the ocean is necessary to mitigate the consequences of climate change.
+Closing aquaculture farms would be in line with the UN's Sustainable Development Goals, the 14th of which is to conserve and sustainably use the oceans, seas, and marine resources.

-Because fish look different from us - they have scales instead of skin, and gills instead of lungs - fish are often misunderstood and are particularly vulnerable to animal cruelty.
-Despite the scientific consensus that fish are capable of feeling joy, pain and sadness.
-Often living in complex social groups, fish develop deep personal relationships and experience pain and fear when injured.
-They show affection by rubbing against each other and communicating with low-frequency sounds.
-These creatures are each their unique individual, as entitled to freedom and basic rights as dogs, pigs and humans.
+Because fish look different from us—they have scales instead of skin and gills instead of lungs—they are often misunderstood and particularly vulnerable to animal abuse.
+This is despite scientific consensus that fish are capable of feeling joy, pain, and sorrow.
+Fish often live in complex social groups, develop deep personal relationships, and experience pain and fear when injured.
+They show affection by rubbing against each other and communicate with low-frequency sounds.
+These creatures are each unique individuals who have just as much right to freedom and basic rights as dogs, pigs, and humans.

-One of the absolute best ways to make a difference for fish is to stop eating them - and in doing so, support the industry that is causing them to suffer.
-Taste the future - sign up for the world's tastiest challenge, the Vegan Challenge, and live plant-based for 22 days.
+One of the best ways to make a difference for fish is to stop eating them—and thus supporting the industry that causes them to suffer.
+Taste the future—sign up for the world's tastiest challenge, the Vegan Challenge, and live plant-based for 22 days.

 Join the Vegan Challenge here

-Join the Vegan Challenge and get lots of knowledge and inspiration on how to switch to a plant-based diet.
+Sign up for the Vegan Challenge and gain valuable knowledge and inspiration on how to transition to a plant-based diet.

 for the freedom of fish

-Use your voice to help Dyrenes Alliance make a difference for finned sentient beings .
+Use your vote to help Dyrenes Alliance make a difference for sentient creatures with fins.

 Help us pressure politicians to ban aquaculture in Denmark and save millions of abused fish in captivity.

-Sign the petition to shut down Danish aquaculture.
+Sign the petition to close Danish aquaculture farms.

-The above information is needed to help ensure that you are a real person.
+The above information is necessary to help ensure that you are a real person.

-By signing, you agree that Dyrenes Alliance may contact you about current campaigns where your help can make a difference to animals.
+By signing, you agree that Dyrenes Alliance contact you regarding current campaigns where your help can make a difference for animals.

 You can read more about how we securely process your data here.